RenoirTan/Fidgety/STATUS.md

 document to find out which distros and operating systems Fidgety is being tested on and *maybe* find workarounds for build errors.

-## Common Problems

-When closing the window spawned by `fidgety`, a segfault happens.

 ## Arch Linux

 Works fine (if you've been diligently updating your packages).